bloguetronica/cp2130-com/src/README.txt

 – translations/cp2130-com_pt_PT.ts.

-In order to compile successfully, you must have the packages "build-essential", "libusb-1.0-0-dev" and "qt5-default" already installed.
+In order to compile successfully, you must have the packages "build-essential", "libusb-1.0-0-dev" and "qt5-default" (or "qtbase5-dev") already installed.
 Given that, if you wish to simply compile, change your working directory to the current one on a terminal window, and invoke "qmake", followed by "make" or "make all".
 Notice that invoking "qmake" is necessary to generate the Makefile, but only needs to be done once.

 You can also install using make.
 To do so, after invoking "qmake", you should simply run "sudo make install".
 If you wish to force a rebuild before the